Nexmo/station/_documentation/stitch/in-app-voice/overview.md

 **Member**
     > Memberships connect users with conversations.
 Each membership has one conversation and one user however a user can have many memberships to conversations just as conversations can have many members.

+**Audio**
+    > Audio streams can be enabled and disabled in a Conversation so that Members can communicate with voice.

+**Media Events**
+    > Media events will fire in a Conversation when media state changes for a member.
+This can be when an Audio stream is started or ended.

 ## Getting Started